Schema as Code: HCL Syntax

 }

-Redshift restricts user access to certain external tables which are used to inspect the sort style.
+AUTORedshift restricts user access to certain external tables which are used to inspect the sort style.

-Therefore, Atlas will ignore differences when changing the style to AUTO
+Therefore, Atlas will ignore differences when changing the style to AUTO.

 You will need to manually adjust the sort style on your target Redshift database after modifying it in the Atlas schema.

-To change the sort style to AUTO
+To change the sort style to AUTO, run the following SQL command:

 ALTER TABLE "my_table" ALTER SORTKEY AUTO;